Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: Model and definitions

 \subsection{The Network}

-We consider a failure-free message passing model for distributed computing.
-The communication model consists of a point-to-point communication network described by a connected graph $G=(V,E)$ where the nodes $V$ represent network processes (or nodes) and the edges $E$ represent bidirectional communication channels.
+We consider a failure-free message passing model in a point-to-point communication network described by a connected graph $G=(V,E)$ where the nodes $V$ represent network processes (or nodes) and the edges $E$ represent bidirectional communication channels.
 Processes communicate by message passing: a process sends a message to another by depositing the message in the corresponding channel.

 Let $n$ be the size of $V$.
 We assume that each node $u$ is identified by a unique positive integer of $O(\log n)$ bits, called identifier and denoted $Id_u$ (in fact, $Id_u$ denotes both the identifier and its {\em binary representation}).
-We do not assume any global knowledge on the network, not even the size or an upper bound on the size, neither do the nodes require position or distance information.
+We do not assume any global knowledge on the network, not even the size or an upper bound on the size, and the nodes do not require position or distance information.
 Every node is equipped with a port numbering function (i.e. a bijection between the set of incident edges $I_u$ and the integers in $[1,|I_u|]$), which allows it to identify which channel a message was received from, or must be sent to.
 Two nodes $u$ and $v$ are said to be neighbours if they can communicate through a port.

 Finally, we assume the system is fully synchronous, namely, all processes start at the same time and time proceeds in synchronised rounds composed of the following three steps: \begin{enumerate} \item Send messages to (some of) the neighbours, \item Receive messages from (some of) the neighbours, \item Perform local computation. \end{enumerate} The time complexity of an algorithm is the number of such rounds needed to complete the execution in the worst case.